Eating Disorders

 How to Choose a Therapist

-Posted April 16, 2016 Reviewed by Devon Frye
+Updated May 17, 2024 Reviewed by Devon Frye

 Having taught psychotherapy to many cohorts of psychologists and psychiatrists, I am well-versed in a range of therapy models—and therefore do not impose them on my patients.

-This shared understanding may develop in the first session or require a number of sessions.
-It will evolve as therapy progresses.
+This shared understanding may develop in the first session or may require a number of sessions.
+It will evolve and change as therapy progresses.
 It is dynamic, not static.
 But there should be a focus from the outset, as a foundation on which to build.
 There is no point “doing” therapy unless both participants know what they are there to do.

-Many therapists speak of the “therapeutic alliance" but fewer seem to understand what a therapeutic alliance entails.
-It does not just mean that you feel a connection.
+Many therapists speak of the “therapeutic alliance" but fewer understand what a therapeutic alliance really entails.
+It does not just mean you feel a connection.
 It is not an alliance based on just anything.
-A therapeutic alliance is an alliance based on a shared purpose—around the work you are there to do.
+A therapeutic alliance is an alliance based on a shared purpose—that is, a shared understanding of the work you are there to do.
 It has three elements:

 - There is a connection.